Best Commercial Espresso Machine

 First, the volume of your establishment.
 How many people do you typically serve per day?
 What does rush hour look like?

-Whatever your answers are to those questions, you need a machine that can keep up with your needs.
+Alternatively, if you see vastly less than 1000 customers a day, single group head machine may work just fine for your needs, Whatever your customer traffic, you need a machine that can keep up with your needs.
 Which brings us to the other kind of volume: water.

-If your machine doesn’t have a direct water line, you’ll need to consider how many shots it can pull before needing to be refilled.
+If your espresso machine doesn’t have a direct water line, you’ll need to consider how many shots it can pull before needing to be refilled.
 A smaller tank won’t bother a smaller shop, but it could quickly become a pain for a larger one.
+In general, direct lines are preferable in commercial environments, unless your shop is particularly small or mobile.

 Versatility